uzihell/uzihell/README.md

 dni if you copy ponytown skins idc who you are i wqnt you dead

+dni if you think otherkin are weird vro get out 😭😭🙏 who do u think u are heelpHELP ME😭

 dni if youre like. under 12 wtf are you doing😭😭

+anywqys yeah come up to me and say hi 🤪🤪🤪

 ![Tumblr_l_28089163078366](https://github.com/user-attachments/assets/591161e5-25ab-46e9-afae-4ca02745b24b)
 (art by sunlit-mess on tumblr)